Ashkenazi Jews: Etymology

 In Jeremiah 51:27, Ashkenaz figures as one of three kingdoms in the far north, the others being Minni and Ararat (corresponding to Urartu), called on by God to resist Babylon.
-In Genesis Rabbah, Rabbi Berechiah mentions Ashkenaz, Riphath, and Togarmah as German tribes or as German lands.
-Ashkenaz is linked to Scandza/Scanzia, viewed as the cradle of Germanic tribes, as early as a 6th-century gloss to the Historia Ecclesiastica of Eusebius.
+In Genesis Rabbah, Rabbi Berekhiah (early 4th century) mentions Ashkenaz, Riphath, and Togarmah as German tribes or as German lands.
+Ashkenaz is linked to Scandza/Scanzia, viewed as the cradle of Germanic tribes, in a 6th-century gloss to the Historia Ecclesiastica of Eusebius.

 In the 10th-century History of Armenia of Yovhannes Drasxanakertc'i (1.15), Ashkenaz was associated with Armenia, as it was occasionally in Jewish usage, where its denotation extended at times to Adiabene, Khazaria, Crimea and areas to the east.
-His contemporary Saadia Gaon identified Ashkenaz with the Saquliba or Slavic territories, and such usage covered also the lands of tribes neighboring the Slavs, and Eastern and Central Europe.
-In modern times, Samuel Krauss identified the Biblical "Ashkenaz" with Khazaria.
+His contemporary Saadia Gaon identified Ashkenaz with the slavim or Slavs.
+In 1932, Samuel Krauss identified the Biblical "Ashkenaz" with northern Asia Minor and specifically with the Khazars, an argument disputed by his contemporary Jacob Mann.

-Sometime in the Early Medieval period, the Jews of central and eastern Europe came to be called by this term.
 Conforming to the custom of designating areas of Jewish settlement with biblical names, Spain was denominated Sefarad (Obadiah 20), France was called Tsarefat (1 Kings 17:9), and Bohemia was called the Land of Canaan.
 By the start of the high medieval period, Hai Gaon refers to questions that had been addressed to him from Ashkenaz, by which he undoubtedly means Germany, and Talmudic commentators like Rashi began to use Ashkenaz/Eretz Ashkenaz to designate Germany, earlier known as Loter, where, especially in the Rhineland communities of Speyer, Worms and Mainz, the most important Jewish communities arose.
-Rashi uses leshon Ashkenaz (Ashkenazi language) to describe Yiddish, and Byzantium and Syrian Jewish letters referred to the Crusaders as Ashkenazim.
+Rashi uses leshon Ashkenaz (Ashkenazi language) to describe German expressions, and Byzantium and Syrian Jewish letters referred to the Crusaders as Ashkenazim.
 During the 12th century, the word appears quite frequently.
 In the Mahzor Vitry, the kingdom of Ashkenaz is referred to chiefly in regard to the ritual of the synagogue there, but occasionally also with regard to certain other observances.
 In the literature of the 13th century, references to the land and the language of Ashkenaz often occur.
 Examples include Solomon ben Aderet's Responsa (vol. i., No. 395); the Responsa of Asher ben Jehiel (pp. 4, 6); his Halakot (Berakot i.
 12, ed.
 Wilna, p.
 10); the work of his son Jacob ben Asher, Tur Orach Chayim (chapter 59); the Responsa of Isaac ben Sheshet (numbers 193, 268, 270).
 Given the close links between the Jewish communities of France and Germany following the Carolingian unification, the term Ashkenazi came to refer to the Jews of both medieval Germany and France.

 In later times, the word Ashkenaz is used to designate southern and western Germany, the ritual of which sections differs somewhat from that of eastern Germany and Poland.
 Thus the prayer-book of Isaiah Horowitz, and many others, give the piyyutim according to the Minhag of Ashkenaz and Poland.